Understanding the elements of divorce cases in Illinois

 There is more to a divorce in Illinois than just deciding to split and signing the papers.
 Couples must have just cause and reach certain settlements.

-For any number of reasons, couples in Kane County, and throughout Illinois, may decide to divorce.
-According to the Illinois Department of Public Health, there were more than 33,000 divorces across the state in 2011, the last year for which statistics were available.
+For any number of reasons, couples in Kane County, and throughout in Illinois, may decide to divorce.
+According to the in Illinois Department of Public Health, there were more than 33,000 divorces across the state in 2011, the last year for which statistics were available.
 While making the decision to split is often difficult enough, navigating the process may be even more challenging.
-As such, it may be beneficial for those who are facing the end of a marriage to understand the elements of Illinois divorce cases.
+As such, it may be beneficial for those who are facing the end of a marriage to understand the elements of in Illinois divorce cases.

 Cause for divorce in Illinois